Harbord – The Home Insurance People is an expert at Home Insurance in British Columbia.

 If you’re living in one of the province’s colder areas, you won’t be worried about Earthquakes.
 However, you probably want to ensure your pipes are covered if they freeze during those sub-zero temperature days.
 Most policies automatically cover this.
 If you leave your home for a vacation, some companies require you to have someone visit the house every day.

-Not all policies have this requirement, but confirm whether your policy does before leaving town.
+Not all policies require this but confirm whether your policy does before leaving town.
 Even if you don’t have any requirements, it may make sense to drain your pipes to give you peace of mind.
 We hope you’re going somewhere warm!

-The Home Insurance People are proud to be British Columbians, and we’re experts in Home Insurance in BC.
-If you have any questions about the coverage you should be looking for in your area, just send us an e-mail at [email protected] or call us at 1-844-544-4664.
+Harbord – The Home Insurance People are proud to be British Columbians, and we’re experts in Home Insurance in BC.
+If you have any questions about the coverage you should be looking for in your area, send us an e-mail at [email protected] or call us at 1.844.544.4663.